microsoft/hackathon-starter-kit/README.md

 With any hackathon, its important to define success early in order to drive further decisions on how the event is run, teams are formed, etc.

-- Organizer Goals: Is the goal to...
+- Organizer Goals: Is the desired outcome to...
-  - Education of a technology, product, or concept?
+  - educate participants?
+Are you trying to build awareness and hands-on experience with a technology, product, or concept (e.g. agile development)?
-  - Build functioning solutions?
+  - source ideas for a problem?
+Are you looking for creative solutions to a particular challenge?
-  - Source ideas for a problem?
+  - build functioning solutions?
+Are you looking to accelerate innovation or time-to-value/market?
-  - Encourage business development?
+  - encourage business development?
-  - Create or grow a community?
+  - create or grow a community?
+Are you hoping to increase collaboration across teams or the organization?
+Are you trying to foster a community of external collaborators?

 - How will you (quantitatively) measure success of the goal(s)?
   - Participants progress through the selected training material?